Econometric Methods 1

 Macroeconomic Theory - Part 1

 This course will establish the core macroeconomic theoretical foundation for the program.
-It will include study of two traditional static models, the standard Keynesian model and a Classical model.
-The remainder of the course will be spent on two widely used dynamic modeling techniques in macroeconomic research today, the infinite horizon representative agent model and the overlapping-generations model.
-Policy implications for the various models will be a key part of the course.
+It will begin with study of the Historical Keynesian model.
+The remainder of the course will be spent on the most widely used dynamic modeling technique in macroeconomic research today, the infinite horizon representative agent model.
+Fiscal policy implications for the models will be a key part of the course.
 Class participation and problem sets will be required.

 Macroeconomic Theory - Part 2